huynguy-db/arcion-docs/content/docs/target-setup/YugabyteSQL.md

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

-## I. Set up Connection Configuration
+## I. Set up connection configuration

 1. From `$REPLICANT_HOME`, navigate to the sample YugabyteSQL connection configuration file:
     ```BASH